Buying Beef in Bulk

 Several years ago, I married my farmer husband.
 I was a country girl, but I didn’t grow up on a farm.
 My animals consisted of a dog and a cat.
 I loved animals and was excited to live on a farm.
 But being a young, naive bride, I had not considered where our food would come from.
 I planned on just continuing to shop at the grocery store because, to me, that is where food came from.
 Soon I learned that as a farmer, you actually eat the food you produce.
 I knew nothing about buying beef in bulk.

 There was a huge learning curve to switch from grocery store shopping to utilizing our harvest of meat, dairy, and vegetables.
-One of the biggest challenges for me was learning about buying beef in bulk.
+One of the biggest challenges for me was learning about how to buy beef in bulk.
 I am going to share with you what I have learned over the years, so you can avoid some of the mistakes I made when I first started using bulk beef.

 What is buying bulk beef?